jlapeyre/Symata.jl/README.md

 a + b + 2*a*x + 2*b*x + a*(x^2) + b*(x^2)
 ````

-make Julia bindings of SJulia expressions to the symbols ex and m.
+make julia bindings of sjulia expressions to the symbols ex and m.
 (Only Expand works this way, but other functions can be added easily.)

 #### More on Evaluation